 Service offering registries at local level the solution for patient pseudonymisation.

 Search broker (ERDRI.sebro)

-ERDRI.sebro allows any user to retrieve metadata of interest and its hosting registry via ERDRI.sebro's connection to ERDRI.mdr and ERDRI.dor.
+ERDRI.sebro allows any user to retrieve metadata of interest within the ERDRI participating registries via ERDRI.sebro's connection to ERDRI.mdr and ERDRI.dor.